What to do if coronavirus variants leave you stranded overseas

 Understand what travel insurance will (and won’t) cover

-According to Megan Moncrief, a spokesperson for travel insurance comparison site Squaremouth, most standard travel policies include coverage in case someone contracts covid-19 and has to cancel their trip, needs medical care because they become ill on the road or has to quarantine during their travel.
+According to Megan Moncrief, a spokesperson for travel insurance comparison site Squaremouth, most standard travel policies include coverage in case someone gets covid-19 and has to cancel their trip, needs medical care because they become ill on the road or has to quarantine during their travel.
 For the most part, policies cover a limited amount of time in quarantine, so travelers might be on the hook for some lodging and transportation.

 Travelers can typically buy those policies until they leave on their trip.